tullo/high-performance-go/03-Compiler-optimisations.md

 examples/esc/sum.go:22:13: []interface {} literal does not escape
 ```

-In short, don't worry about line 22, its not important to this discussion.
+In short, don't worry about line 22, it's not important to this discussion.

 ----